Hardiness zones

 Temperature: Shasta daisy grows best when temperatures range between 40o and 90oF.

 Light: Partial sun best in Phoenix.
-In the desert, absolutely avoid placement in blazing western exposures.
-Sites with eastern exposures are best.
+In the desert, absolutely avoid placement of Shasta daisy plants in blazing western exposures.
+Sites with eastern exposures and morning sun are best.

-Soil: Tolerant of all soils but those that are highly alkaline.
-Does best in soils that are well drained and have a slight organic content.
+Soil: Shasta daisy are tolerant of all soils but those that are highly alkaline.
+It does best in soils that are well drained and have a slight organic content.

 Watering: Shasta daisy grows well in evenly moist soils.
-In the desert Southwest, regular and frequent irrigations are a necessity for survival during hot summer months.
-Less water is needed in higher elevations og the southwest and depends on frequency of summer rains.
+In the desert Southwest, this means that regular and frequent irrigations are a necessity for survival especially during hot summer months.
+Less water is needed in higher elevations of the southwest and will depend on frequency of summer monsoon rains.

 Pruning: Remove spent flower stalks during fall and early winter.